TITLE 77: PUBLIC HEALTH

 b) Primary Hypothyroidism

-1) Neonatal levels for thyroid stimulating hormone (TSH) vary with gestational age, birthweight, time of collection and in response to concurrent medical problems.
+1) Neonatal levels for thyroid stimulating hormone (TSH) vary with gestational age, birth weight, time of collection and in response to concurrent medical problems.
 Normal TSH and normal thyroxine (T4) levels shall be established using accepted statistical techniques.

-2) When the TSH level or the T4 level is deemed to be abnormal, the Department shall recommend a repeat newborn screening test or referral of the infant to a designated pediatric endocrinologist for further evaluation for primary hypothyroidism and additional serum testing for thyroid function.
+2) When the TSH level or the T4 level is deemed to be abnormal, the Department will recommend a repeat newborn screening test or referral of the infant to a designated pediatric endocrinologist for further evaluation for primary hypothyroidism and additional serum testing for thyroid function.

 c) Galactosemia